 A Summons/Notice of Hearing is an order for you to appear at the Office of Administrative Trials and Hearings (OATH).
-It is usually issued by a DCA inspector during an on-site business inspection or by DCA because your business could not resolve a consumer complaint through mediation.
+It is usually issued by a DCWP—formerly DCA—inspector during an on-site business inspection or by DCWP because your business could not resolve a consumer complaint through mediation.
 See a sample Summons/Notice of Hearing.

-In most cases, you can settle a case without a hearing by meeting with a DCA Settlement Officer (at 42 Broadway, 5th Floor, in Lower Manhattan) or accepting the conditions of an Offer of Settlement letter.
-Some Offers of Settlement will include information about curable violations (i.e., first-time, signage-related violations that you can settle without penalty if you correct the violation within 30 days of the inspection and plead guilty).
-Learn more about the Cure Law
+In most cases, you can settle a case without a hearing by meeting with a DCWP Settlement Officer or accepting the conditions of an Offer of Settlement letter.
+Some Offers of Settlement will include information about curable violations (i.e., certain first-time violations that you can settle without penalty if you correct the violation within 30 days of the inspection and plead guilty).
+Read Curable Violations FAQs.

 For more information about settlements, read Frequently Asked Questions – Settlements.

 For more information about OATH hearings, including procedural rules (for example, requests to reschedule a hearing), go to nyc.gov/oath